valphi/SFTP-Uploader/README_MACOS.md

 1. **Edit the Script**

-   ⚠️️ Open run_macos.sh in a text editor (through right click menu) and update environment variables with values specific to your setup.
+   ⚠️️ Open run_macos.command in a text editor (through right click menu) and update environment variables with values specific to your setup.

 2. **Make the File Executable**:
     - Open the terminal and navigate to the directory containing `run_macos.command`.